transport-data/portal/frontend/md/faq/question_issues_2.md

 ---
-title: 7) How to contact the TDC team?
+title: How to contact the TDC team?
-category: getting_started
+category: issues
 ---

 For general inquiries, to join the initiative, or any other questions,